-Cambridge University Press 0521381932 - The Cambridge History of American Foreign Relations, Volume IV: America in the Age of Soviet Power, 1945-1991 Warren I. Cohen Excerpt More information around him - to demonstrate American willingness to accept participation in and leadership of the postwar world - but he had few illusions about a future in which the Big Three did not cooperate.
-He knew the British could be difficult: Keynes had been tenacious in protecting the pound and British markets, Churchill no less so when prodded on freedom for the colonies.
-But Churchill and Roosevelt had developed a personal friendship and their countrymen drew deeply from a well of shared values.
-Stalin and the Soviet Union were more of an enigma.
+The New Cambridge History of American Foreign Relations

+were more of an enigma.
 Soviet and American statesmen were still circling each other warily, mistrustful after a generation of enmity, which Hitler had forced them to shelve.
-But the Soviet Union and the United States had no vital interests in conflict, cooperation would be nearly as urgent after victory, and Roosevelt was confident that he and Stalin could find a way to sustain it.5
+But the Soviet Union and the United States had no vital interests in conflict, cooperation would be nearly as urgent after victory, and Roosevelt was confident that he and Stalin could find a way to sustain it.

 When the Big Three met at Tehran in November 1943, and throughout 1944, Stalin's anxieties had been evident, his fear of a resurgent Germany palpable.
 Roosevelt shared Stalin's apprehensions and unhesitatingly offered his assurances that the steps necessary to prevent a postwar resurrection of German power would be taken: Germany would be subdued, pacified, and perhaps even dismembered.
 Stalin's security concerns in Eastern Europe were marginally more troublesome.
 Certainly he was entitled to a buffer of not unfriendly nations on Soviet borders, to what some would call a "sphere of influence."
-The Soviet desire to rearrange Poland's geographic position, to move the country some distance to the west, at Germany's expense, and to the advantage of the Soviets who would annex a slice of eastern Poland, would surely upset the Poles.
+The Soviet desire to rearrange Poland's geographic position, to move the country some distance to the west - at Germany's expense, and to the advantage of the Soviets who would annex a slice of eastern Poland - would surely upset the Poles.
 It would likely upset Cordell Hull and a host of other Americans religiously committed to the principle of self-determination.
 But if some modest rearranging of the map was all that was necessary to bind the Big Three in peace, it was hardly too high a price to pay.
 Certainly Roosevelt would not scruple to barter German for Polish real estate, though he had title to neither, in the name of world peace.
 The Poles, to be sure, had the right to self-determination, which was still possible, albeit with minor territorial adjustments.
 On the other hand, the Soviet Union had won the right to secure borders.
-Rather than a case of right versus wrong, Roosevelt saw a matter of conflicting rights, in which the Soviet need took precedence, especially while the Red Army bore the burden of the battle against Hitler's Wehrmacht.6
+Rather than a case of right versus wrong, Roosevelt saw a matter of conflicting rights, in which the Soviet need took precedence, especially while the Red army bore the burden of the battle against Hitler's Wehrmacht.6